PTC-Education/UR3-Analytics/README.md

     </li>
 </ul>

-A service called **QueryPropertyHistory** retrieves the logged property data.
-Since we only want certain data, we defined a query parameter which filters out the unwanted data when running this service.
+A [Thing service](https://support.ptc.com/help/thingworx/platform/r9/en/index.html#page/ThingWorx%2FHelp%2FComposer%2FThings%2FThingServices.html%23) called [**QueryPropertyHistory**](https://support.ptc.com/help/thingworx_hc/thingworx_8_hc/en/index.html#page/ThingWorx%2FHelp%2FComposer%2FDataStorage%2FValueStreams%2FAccessingValueStreamDataUsingServices.html%23) retrieves the logged property data.
+Since we only want certain data, we defined a [query](https://support.ptc.com/help/thingworx_hc/thingworx_8_hc/en/index.html#page/ThingWorx/Help/Composer/Things/ThingServices/QueryParameterforQueryServices.html)  parameter which filters out the unwanted data when running this service.
 This query is a property in UR3-remotething called **queryFilter**.
 This query filters the data according to the cases presented above.

-To train a machine learning model, we will use the Thingworx Analytics REST API services.
+To train a machine learning model, we will use the [Thingworx Analytics REST API](http://support.ptc.com/help/thingworx_hc/api_docs/) services.
 The model training service will use the data retrieved after running the QueryPropertyHistory service with the aforementioned query as a parameter.
-We specify multiple linear regresison so that we can predict weights that the robot has not held before.
+We specify the multiple linear regresison algorithm because it can predict a continuous value.
+This allows us to predict weights that the robot has not held before.

 ### Train Model